Lingewoud/capistrano-typo3/README.md

 ##  Configuration

-:keep_git For development environments.
-If set 1 a kickstart keep the orginal .git directory so changes can be commited. default 0 set :keep_git, 1
+At the top of lib/capistrano/tasks/typo3.cap all variables are listed and set to a default value.

 ## Installation